dcts/12startups12months/README.md

 Repo to brainstorm potential products to build as a challenge or within 1 month.
 Repo just cointains Notes.

 ## AI related
+- **AI affi**: AI generated affirmations app, that generates music, affirmations, voice via AI tech.
+You could even upload your own voice so the affirmations are in your own voice.

 ## Joke Ideas
 - **Twitter hexagon profile pic generator** including banner, creates a banner and hexagonal profile pic such that it looks as if you are a fancy NFT holder.